microsoft/dayhoff/README.md

 All Dayhoff models are available on [AzureAIFoundry](https://ai.azure.com/labs)

 Additionally, all Dayhoff models are also hosted on [Hugging Face](https://huggingface.co/collections/microsoft/dayhoff-atlas-6866d679465a2685b06ee969) 🤗.
-All datasets used in the paper, with the excecption of OpenProteinSet are available on Hugging Face in three formats: FASTA, Arrow, and JSONL.
+All datasets used in the paper, with the exception of OpenProteinSet are available on Hugging Face in three formats: FASTA, Arrow, and JSONL.

 GigaRef, BackboneRef, and DayhoffRef are available under [CC BY License](https://creativecommons.org/licenses/by/4.0/)